mvolkmann/blog/src/smalltalk.md

 <a href="https://en.wikipedia.org/wiki/Smalltalk" target="_blank">Smalltalk</a>
 "is a purely object oriented programming language (OOP)."
+Everything is represented by an object that is an instance of some class.
+This includes classes themselves and all the GUI elements in the development environment.
+Everything happens by sending messages to objects.
-Messages are sent to objects which decide whether and how to act on them.
+The objects decide whether and how to act on the messages.

 <a href="https://en.wikipedia.org/wiki/Simula" target="_blank">Simula</a>
 is considered to be the first object-oriented programming (OOP) language.
+In Simula, the data that models a simulation are represented by objects, but primitive data types like numbers are not.
-But Smalltalk was the first to make OOP popular.
+While Simula preceded Smalltalk, Smalltalk was the first programming language to make OOP popular.

 Running Smalltalk programs requires two parts, a virtual machine (VM) and an image.
 The VM is specific to the operating system being used.
 It reads and executes Smalltalk code found in an image file.

+Smalltalk is not an interpreted language.
+Smalltalk code is compiled to optimized bytecode that is executed by a virtual machine.

 Everything in Smalltalk is represented by an object, including classes and all GUI elements in the development environment.